Irrotational Contact Fields: Applications

 \section{Applications}

-In this section we simulate a number of cases relevant to robotics applications.
-The purpose is to assess the usefulness of these models for robotics applications, their accuracy, and to evaluate numerical conditioning and performance of the solver.

-For all simulations, the solver iterates to convergence, with no early termination or similar procedures to stay within computational budget as commonly done in graphics applications.
-We use a relative tolerance $\varepsilon_r=10^{-5}$ \cite{bib:castro2022unconstrained}.
+We simulate various robotics-relevant cases to evaluate model usefulness, accuracy, numerical conditioning, and solver performance.
+In all simulations, the solver iterates fully to convergence with no early termination, using a relative tolerance $\varepsilon_r=10^{-5}$ \cite{bib:castro2022unconstrained}.